Want to try our technology? Visit https://FiscalDigital.ceiba.io

 Our current trajectory

-In November 2019 #Fiscal_Digital presented this proposal to the President of the voting authorities of the state of Guanajuato in Mexico.
-The next election process of that state begins in September 2020 and elections are held in 2021.
+In November 2019 #Fiscal_Digital presented this proposal to the President of the voting authorities of the state of Guanajuato and to the Director of the IT Department of election in the state of Yucatán in Mexico.
+The next election process in Mexico begins in September 2020 and elections are held in 2021.

 Our team of Latin American volunteers built this technology with the world in mind, anyone interested in working with us to replicate our effort can email (Fiscal_Digital@ceiba.io).